macchina/docs/m2/README.md

 <img src="/images/IMG_6049a5c9.jpg" width="480"/>

 M2 by Macchina is an open and versatile automotive interface that can take your car to the next level.
 Use it to customize your ride or as a development platform for your next product.
 M2 works with almost any vehicle and features an Arduino Due processor at its core.
 An XBee form factor socket allows for many wireless capabilities.

-Read more about M2 general features here(link to article).
+Read more about M2 general features [here](https://www.macchina.cc/m2-introduction).

-To skip to the quick start guide click here
+To skip to the quick start guide click [here](http://docs.macchina.cc/m2/getting-started/README.html).

 ## Goals